 - Impact not as bad as one initially thinks.
-PS's and RF stay on and warm. - In the linac to change klystrons on every two week maintenance days, the beams have to be safely turned off upstream of where you need to open the waveguide. - This means no beams downstream of the linac during most maintenance days.
-2 to 3 Klystrons per 2 weeks require a change and processing time. - This means no E+ on most days without auxilliary e- source, one day every two weeks!
-Not worth tuning up for one day? - Thin wall will benefit central region if one changes from twin to Kamaboko tunnel - ??? - ???
+PS's and RF stay on and warm. - In the linac to change klystrons or work on equipment on every two week maintenance days, the beams have to be safely turned off upstream OR the Beam Containment System will or should.
+This means no beams anyway in the linac during most maintenance days. - 2 to 3 Klystrons, minimum, every 2 weeks will require a change and processing time.
+This assumes ≥ 100Khrs MBTF and 4 to 5 % energy overhead. - This means no E+ on most maintenance days without using an auxiliary e-source.
+For one day every two weeks!
+Not worth tuning up for one day? - Thin wall will benefit central region if one changes from twin to Kamaboko tunnel - The impact appears small during routine operation but could be larger during commissioning?
+OK for hardware commissioning like "in situ' RF processing. - Energy Overhead is crucial for the Linac and Redundancy in the Central Region